Ultimate guide to creating google display campaigns

 Campaigns exclusions will help you to exclude audience whom might be relevant to your business.

 You can exclude audiences based on campaigns goals / business requirements.
-But here the common exclusions best practises for any type of campaigns:
+But here the common exclusions best practices for any type of campaigns:

 Site category options: